Golden Globes 2023: who are the nominees for the best film and TV awards?

 The Hollywood Foreign Press Association unveiled its list of nominees for the 80th edition of the Golden Globes 2023 which will take place on January 10.
 The gala will reward different film and television productions.
 As well as the best actors and actresses of the same.

-The list of candidates to win the award was announced by Mayan Lopez and actress Selenis Leyva from the comedy “Lopez vs. Lopez” and will be hosted by comedian Jerrod Carmichael. successful series What “Dahmer”, “Better call Saul”, “Merlina” and “The crown” are among the favourites.
-Next, you will know in detail the list of nominees.
+The list of candidates to win the award was announced by Mayan Lopez and actress Selenis Leyva from the comedy “Lopez vs. Lopez” and will be hosted by comedian Jerrod Carmichael.
+Hit series like “Dahmer”, “Better call Saul”, “Merlina” and “The crown” are among the favourites.
+Next, you will know the list of nominees in detail.

 How to see the delivery of the Golden Globes 2023?